Lula 3D

 Lula 3D is an adult adventure video game developed and published by cdv Software Entertainment for Microsoft Windows.
 It was released in Europe on June 22, 2005.
 It is part of the Lula video game series.

 The plot centers on Lula, a pornographic actress, who is trying to produce her next porn movie, but must delay her shoot when her female co-stars are kidnapped.
 The player guides Lula to recover her lost co-stars.
-The title received negative reviews from critics, who felt that technical problems and low-brow humor removed enjoyment from the game.
+The game received negative reviews from critics, who felt that technical problems and low-brow humor removed enjoyment from the game.
 It is considered one of the worst games of all time.